LangdalP/GoTimer/README.md

 **For Ubuntu users, here's a more detailed how-to:**

-(It is assumed that python3 is already installed)
+Credits to [testiclopz](https://www.reddit.com/user/testiclopz) for this how-to.
+It is assumed that python3 is already installed.

 1. Open up the terminal, and write the following
 2. sudo apt-get install python-pip